-The top ranked private elementary schools belonging to National Association for the Education of Young Children in Tennessee include Lausanne Collegiate School, Grace-St. Luke's Episcopal School, and Brainerd Baptist School.
+The top ranked private elementary schools belonging to National Association for the Education of Young Children in Tennessee include Lausanne Collegiate School, Brainerd Baptist School, and Grace-St. Luke's Episcopal School.

-The average acceptance rate is 85%, which is same as the Tennessee private elementary school average acceptance rate of 85%.
+The average acceptance rate is 88%, which is higher than the Tennessee private elementary school average acceptance rate of 83%.

-82% of private elementary schools belonging to National Association for the Education of Young Children in Tennessee are religiously affiliated (most commonly Jewish and Methodist).
+82% of private elementary schools belonging to National Association for the Education of Young Children in Tennessee are religiously affiliated (most commonly Christian and Episcopal).

 Top Ranked Private Elementary Schools Belonging to National Association for the Education of Young Children in Tennessee (2025)